hemeac/kiwiTechTree/README.md

 ## Making Alternate History 1.10.1
 Shuffled the tech nodes and cost rebalancing.
 Nerfed the descent stage as ISP too high for liquid fuel engine.
 Convert the engines to hydrolox/methalox if CryoEngines/CryoTanksMethalox installed (currently does not have methalox RealPlume support, not high priority).
 Colony modules have RTGs installed if decaying rtg patch installed with NFE.
 Added a MAH System Upgrade in-line with Mk3 Spaceplane Upgrade System.

+## The Martian 1.10.1.2
+Shuffled the tech nodes.
+Stripped out the in-built support for Methalox engines, but have added in Hydrolox and Methalox support if Cryo Engines, CryoTanksMethalox are installed, respectively.
+Unlike other cryo engines, these engines maintain their kerolox support as well.
+Part upgrades are mostly through the Mk4 Ares System Upgrade, outside of the solar battery and engines (as usual).

 ## M.O.L.E.
 1.22.1
 I've taken a few selective pieces out for my personal playthrough and provided some configurations for them that are consistent with the features added in this mod, but note that it also strip out the WBI Experiment and Omniconverter functionality as I am not intending to use these systems in my playthrough.
 I'm providing this this as is and not really planning on providing support for this.
 But if you want some great looking Restock quality extensions to the Mk1 Cockpit, check out the updated Appaloosa textures in this mod, beautiful.